 Herjavec initially started out in the filmmaking industry but transitioned into business by working for Logiquest and selling emulation boards.
 When Logiquest fired him, he created an internet security software integrator.

-Herjavec started BRAK Systems from his basement and sold it for $30.2 million to AT&T Canada in 2000, who later rebranded to Allstream Inc. Herjavec now operates Cyderes, an IT service management company.
-This is a major factor in Robert’s $200 million fortune.
+Herjavec started BRAK Systems from his basement and sold it for $30.2 million to AT&T Canada in 2000.
+Herjavec now operates Cyderes, an IT service management company.
+Despite having a $200 million fortune, Robert has to pay his ex-wife $150,000 per month in spousal and child support along with a $25 million payment.

 5. Lori Greiner – $150 million